htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 minutes.

-A slot's readiness or willingness to enter a low power state is determined by the ``HIBERNATE`` expression.
+A slot's readiness or willingness to enter a low power state is determined by the :macro:`HIBERNATE` expression.
 Because this expression is evaluated in the context of each slot, and not on the machine as a whole, any one slot can veto a change of power state.
-The ``HIBERNATE`` expression may reference a wide array of variables.
+The :macro:`HIBERNATE` expression may reference a wide array of variables.
 Possibilities include the change in power state if none of the slots are claimed, or if the slots are not in the Owner state.

 Here is a concrete example.
-Assume that the ``START`` expression is not set to always be ``True``.
+Assume that the :macro:`START` expression is not set to always be ``True``.
 This permits an easy determination whether or not the machine is in an Unclaimed state through the use of an auxiliary macro called ``ShouldHibernate``.